Azure-Samples/active-directory-xamarin-native-v2/README.md

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
-1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations (Preview)**.
+   Change your portal session to the desired Azure AD tenant.

 #### Register the client app (active-directory-xamarin-native-v2)

+1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
-1. In **App registrations (Preview)** page, select **New registration**.
+1. Select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `active-directory-xamarin-native-v2`.
    - In the **Supported account types** section, select **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
-    > Note that if there are more than one redirect URIs, you'd need to add them from the **Authentication** tab later after the app has been created succesfully.
 1. Select **Register** to create the application.
 1. On the app **Overview** page, find the **Application (client) ID** value and record it for later.
-You'll need it to configure the Visual Studio configuration file for this project in the next optional steps.
+You'll need it to configure the Visual Studio configuration file for this project.
-1. In the list of pages for the app, select **Authentication**.
+1. In the list of pages for the app, select **Authentication**..
    - In the **Redirect URIs** | **Suggested Redirect URIs for public clients (mobile, desktop)** section, check **the option of the form msal&lt;clientId&gt;://auth**
 1. Select **Save**.
 1. In the list of pages for the app, select **API permissions**